The century-old mystery of the Martian meteorite is revealed: how a strange clue from Earth helped scientists

 What are the versions?

-Scientists have one theory of origin.It is based on the "testimony" of the American space rock collector Harvey Nieninger, dated 1935.
+Scientists have one theory of origin.It is based on the “testimony” of American space rock collector Harvey Nininger, dating back to 1935.
 According to his story, an African-American student at Purdue University witnessed a meteorite land in a pond where he was fishing.
-He pulled him out of the mud where he fell and donated to the university.
+He pulled it out of the mud where it had fallen and donated it to the university.

 Meteorite Lafayette.
 Photo: NASA

-Previous attempts to corroborate this story did notwere crowned with success.
-But now, researchers have used cutting-edge analysis and archival data to gather enough evidence that the story is true.
-They wanted to know exactly when this happened - either in 1919 or 1927 - and who exactly found the Lafayette meteorite.
+Previous attempts to confirm this storywere not successful.
+But researchers have now used advanced analysis techniques and archival data to gather enough evidence to prove the story's veracity.
+They wanted to understand exactly when it happened—either in 1919 or 1927—and who exactly found the Lafayette meteorite.

 Detective investigation

-"Scientific investigation" began in 2019,when planetary scientist and PhD Ayn O'Brien of the University of Glasgow crushed a tiny sample of the Lafayette meteorite and used sophisticated mass spectrometry to analyze its composition.
-She tried to find traces of organic molecules preserved in it in order to learn more about possible life on Mars.
+The “scientific investigation” began in 2019,when planetary scientist and PhD candidate Aine O'Brien from the University of Glasgow crushed a tiny sample of the Lafayette meteorite and used sophisticated mass spectrometry to analyze its composition.
+She tried to find traces of organic molecules preserved in it to learn more about possible life on Mars.

-Dr. Ein O'Brien of the School of Geographic and Geosciences at the University of Glasgow in the laboratory of the Scottish Universities Environmental Research Center (SUERC).
+Dr Ain O'Brien from the School of Geographical and Geosciences at the University of Glasgow in the laboratory of the Scottish Universities Environmental Research Center (SUERC).

 Credit: University of Glasgow/Chris James